 VR is going to revolutionize influencer marketing as we know it.
 How?
 By catapulting influencer content into a whole new stratosphere, taking it in a completely new direction with live streaming VR and AR sessions.

-Just about every marketing or advertising playbook will tell you that experiences that create an emotional response from the user (a current or potential customer) are far more likely to result in a purchase than those that do not elicit the same reaction.
-In a world where it's more difficult than ever to capture the attention of consumers, utilizing VR and AR provides brands with seemingly endless possibilities for creating the abovementioned emotional response needed to attract and retain consumers.
+Just about every marketing or advertising playbook will tell you that experiences that create an emotional response from the user are far more likely to result in a purchase than those that do not elicit the same reaction.
+In a world where it’s more difficult than ever to capture the attention of consumers, utilizing VR and AR provides brands with seemingly endless possibilities for creating the above mentioned emotional response needed to attract and retain consumers.

 We get it.
 Not every brand is positioned to begin exploring VR or AR, and in many ways, the industry is still somewhat in its infancy.
 But quite soon, VR and AR promise a more trust-based relationship between influencers and their audience.
 With that in mind, brands that have already adopted these technologies will have a huge leg up in this ultra-competitive industry.